-Figure 8: General schematic of laser locking to the Rb vapor cell.
+Figure 8: Schematic of laser locking to the rubidium vapor cell.

 Rubidium atoms were chosen due to their heavier molecular mass, which narrows atomic Doppler widths.
-We will be locking a 1560 nm laser, but because the 87Rb atoms have limited atomic transitions corresponding to 780 nm, we will use a nonlinear crystal to double the original laser frequency via second harmonic generation.
+We will be locking a 1560 nm laser, but because the Rb atoms have limited atomic transitions corresponding to 780 nm, we will use a nonlinear crystal to double the original laser frequency via second harmonic generation.